 Tell us about yourself.

-Tell us about your mission and values.
+Tell us about your Mission, Vision, Ethos, and Commitments.

 What has been your proudest moment as a founder?

 Probably seeing one of the brands I designed on the shelf of a store.
 There’s something quite surreal about seeing your packaging designs out on the shelves, among other big brand names.